 And be sure to put together a box of details for your groom too!
 While I am capturing your bridal details, my second shooter will capture all of his details like his tie, bouronnière, and gifted liquor, shoes, belt, etc. (P.S.
 All this is listed in the Bridal Details Checklist above as well!)

 Best Way to Tell the Visual Story of Your Wedding Day Even More

 One of the main reasons and importance for capturing the bridal details is that it begins to tell the story of your wedding day so seamlessly.

-Like most photographers, I do have a styling kit with my own neutral colored ribbons, spools of thread, stamps, wax presses, etc. But I love and prefer to tell your own unique visual story and make sure it is consistent with the rest of the day!
+Like most photographers, I do have a styling kit with my own neutral-colored ribbons, spools of thread, stamps, wax presses, etc. But I love and prefer to tell your own unique visual story and make sure it is consistent with the rest of the day in your wedding album!